Quillfish: Description

 The Quillfish has an extremely elongate, slender body with lon-based tall dorsal and anal fins which make the fish similar in shape to the primary feather of a bird or a quill pen.
 The small head is only between 4 and 7% of the length of the body and there is a wide fleshy appendage at the front of the lower jaw.
 The dorsal fin has its origin on the nape and has between 79 and 90 low spines, free of the fin membrane, followed by between 130 and 157 soft rays.
-The anal gprin has its origin at around a third of the body length, contains 166 to 196 soft rays.
+The anal fin has its origin at around a third of the body length, contains 166 to 196 soft rays.
 Both the dorsal fins are joined to the much reduced caudal fin.
 As the fish grows the caudal fin has a fleshy extension which extends and becomes more or less filamentous.
 It has rounded pectoral fins but no pelvic fins and lacks a pelvic girdle.
 There is a single pair of nostrils.
 The minute cycloid scales are scattered or may be absent.
 The sharp, conical teeth are present in the jaw, arranged in a dense single row, but there are no other teeth.
 There is no pyloric caeca or swim bladder.
 The overall colour may be yellow or orange to greenish gray, and the body is rather translucent.
 There is a dark streak along body with others on head in preserved specimens.
 Attains up to 39 cm length not including caudal filament.
 The species attains a maximum published total length of 40 cm.